jetkan-yk/cs50ai/readme.md

 ## 🩺 Test Cases

 Each project contains a `test.py` and `unit_test.py` file which I've written while solving the problem.
 Feel free to use it to test your own solutions!
+The test files are spoiler-free (does not contain solution to the projects).

 ## 📖 Table of Contents